pafcloud/terraform-actions/terragrunt/run-terragrunt/README.md

 # Run Terragrunt

- This action uses Terve to install Terraform and Terragrunt.
-It can be used to run plan, apply and destroy.
+This action uses [terve](https://github.com/superblk/terve) to install Terraform and Terragrunt.
+The action can be used to run plan, apply and destroy.

- It will post the result of running the Terragrunt command as PR comments.
+The action posts the result of running the Terragrunt command as PR comments.

 ## Why does this action exist?
 Previously we have been using the Hashicorp action to set up Terraform.
 This action creates a wrapper script around the Terraform binary.
 This wrapper exposes `stderror`, `stdout` and the `exit_code` as GitHub actions outputs.
-This is useful, but it makes impossible to use the `dependency` blocks in Terragrunt modules.
+This is useful, but it makes impossible to use `dependency` blocks in Terragrunt modules.
 You can disable the wrapper but that makes really difficult to access `stderror` and `stdout` as action outputs.